RenatoExpert/shuei-controller/README.md

 5. Open your browser at '192.168.0.1'
 6. A setup screen is going to appear
 7. Set your wireless network
-8. Choose an operation mode (Master or slave).
+8.	 ~~Choose an operation mode (Master or slave).
-	In case of slave mode, point its master address
+	In case of slave mode, point its master address~~ <br>
+	Not using master-slave flexible model anymore
 9. Save and Reset

 ## Install on raspberry pi